Interested in joining the Hoekstra Laboratory?

 - The Broad Institute

 We have openings for enthusiastic undergraduate students to join the lab.
-If you are interested in mammalian evolutionary genetics, development or neurobiology and a highly motivated student, please contact me at email@example.com.
+If you are interested in mammalian evolutionary genetics, behavior, development or neurobiology, please contact me at firstname.lastname@example.org.
 Please be prepared to discuss your research interests and goals as well as your availability to conduct research.

-We always have are interested in highly motivated graduate students with interests in mammalian evolutionary genetics, development or neurobiology.
+We always are looking for graduate students with interests in mammalian evolutionary genetics, behavior, development and/or neurobiology.
 I admit students through a number of Harvard University programs including: the Organismic and Evolutionary Biology (OEB) graduate program, the Molecules, Cells and Organisms (MCO) graduate program, the PhD Program in Neuroscience (PiN), the Graduate Program in Biophysics, and the Biological and Biomedical Sciences (BBS) graduate program.
 Please check out the individual program websites for details about the program structure, requirements and their application process.
-Please also contact me directly at firstname.lastname@example.org if you are interested in applying to work in our lab through one of these programs.
+Please also contact me directly at email@example.com if you are interested in applying to work in our lab through one of these programs.

 If you are interested in a postdoctoral position, please contact me at firstname.lastname@example.org to discuss research opportunities in the lab.